 The Board maintains strategic oversight of the operations of the Canberra Potters’ Society/Watson Arts Centre and the finances, strategic risks and programs of CPS are standing items of discussion at each Board meeting.
 The Board supports the management and staff in its purpose to:

 Maintain Canberra Potters and Watson Arts Centre as a dynamic, innovative and inspiring arts hub of excellence, supporting personal and professional development across all levels of ceramic arts practice while providing exciting community engagement through artist, exhibition and visitor experiences.

 The board was appointed at the AGM in April 2019 and serves until the AGM in April 2020.
-Collectively it encompasses a range of management, financial, governance, legal, marketing and artistic expertise:
+Collectively it encompasses a range of management, financial, governance, legal, education and artistic expertise: